30 years of growing this method

-Supporting humans is more important than creating tools
+Supporting humans is more important than creating solutions

-I give practitioners and leaders powerful mindsets and awareness.
+Indi gives practitioners and leaders powerful mindsets and awareness.
 Depending on their own context, developers, product owners, designers, researchers, and leaders can adjust these mindsets and awareness to best work within their organization.
-This adjustment gives people the confidence that they need to lead, push, or pull their org into a more ethical, person-supporting frame of mind.

 We can’t go on solving things only based on our own thin understanding.
-Even if we have diverse teams (which is sadly rare), our ideas are based on our own experiences.
-Who speaks for everyone else out there who may think differently?
-It’s time to bring ethics to bear, in particular futures research (also called opportunity, foundational, or exploratory research).
+Even if we have diverse teams, our ideas are based on our own experiences.
+Who speaks for everyone else out there who may think and react differently?
+It’s time to bring ethics to bear.
+And to do that, deeper knowledge is needed.
+Problem space research provides that knowledge, and is deeply similar to futures research, opportunity research, foundational research, and exploratory research.

 It’s time to